Initial version October, 1981

 Tables and figures: Tables require a heading and figures require a heading and an explanation.
 Each table and figure must be cited in the text and numbered consecutively in Arabic numerals according to the order of citation.
 The name of the stain and magnification should be included in microscopic figures.
 All non-standard abbreviations are explained in the footnotes below the table.
 Photographic images should be submitted in jpg, tiff, gif, png or ppt format with at least 600 dpi resolution.
 If a symbol is used in a table, footnote it with a), b), c)… as a superscript, in order, and place explanatory matter in the footnote below.

-Video or animation: Video or animation can be submitted.
+Video or animation: Submission of video or animation is encouraged.
 If the content of the video or animation differs, a maximum of three files can be submitted.
 Each file should not exceed 5 min in length and 30 megabytes in size.
 All files together should not exceed 7 min in length and 90 megabytes in size.
 The file format should be avi, asf, or wmv.